ChurchApps/FreeShowWeb/src/routes/docs/drive/+page.md

 ---
-title: Drive API
+title: Cloud Sync using Google Drive API
 ---

-# Google Drive Sync
+# Cloud Sync with Google Drive

 > Sync all your important files to Google Drive for automatic backups, and access your projects on another computer.
-This is 100% free
+This is 100% free!

 :::admonition type=info